 Co-browsing is an add-on feature with an extra cost.
 Please contact our sales team or Chat with our online agents to find out more.

-If you would like your visitors to accept terms before starting a co-browsing session, you can click on Advanced to enable it.
+If you would want to Customize notes and messages on the visitor screen click Advanced Select the Campaign and edit message for that campaign.
 If you don’t want your agents to view sensitive information on the visitor’s web screen, please contact us and we can help you mask the data.